Stock Markets Mixed Before Key Rate Calls - UrduPoint

 The US economy expanded in July, but at a slower rate, according to the S&P Global's purchasing managers' index (PMI).

-But in the eurozone, economic activity shrank at its fastest rate for eight months in July, as a contraction gathered pace on the back of cuts in manufacturing, according to the HCOB Flash Eurozone purchasing managers' index (PMI).
+But in the eurozone, economic activity shrank at its fastest rate for eight months in July, as a contraction gathered pace on the back of cuts in manufacturing, according to the HCOB Flash Eurozone PMI.

 The ECB "will raise rates this week as planned, but with economic weakness spreading, the outcome of the September meeting is becoming an increasingly close call", noted UniCredit economist Tullia Bucco.